Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Simulations

 \section{Simulations}

 In this section, we test the finite sample performance of the proposed algorithm and compare it with several competitors.

-\paragraph{Methods compared.} We test the proposed algorithm with two types of weights, one is equal weights (i.e., $w_l:=1/L$), denoted by \texttt{TransNet-EW}; the other is adaptive weights, denoted by \texttt{TransNet-AdaW}.
-Specifically, indicated by the discussions in Section \ref{sec:selectionofweights}, in \texttt{TransNet-AdaW}, we use

-with $\hat{a}_l:= ([(q_l+q'_l-1)\hat{\rho}_l+1-q'_l]\cdot {{\log n}}/({{n}\hat{\rho}_l^2})$ and $\hat{b}_l:= \hat{\mathcal E}_{\theta,l}^2 L$, where $\hat{\rho}_l$ and $\hat{\mathcal E}_{\theta,l}$ is defined in (\ref{eq:estim}).
-Note that we avoided the unknown constant in the theoretically derived adaptive weights (\ref{eq: adapweight}) by normalizing $\hat{a}_l$ and $\hat{b}_l$ by their maximum value, which makes the two terms balanced.
-The tuning parameter $\lambda$ in the proposed algorithm is selected by the cross validation method in \citep{chen2018network}.
-We compare the proposed algorithm with the distributed counterpart of the proposed algorithm using only the source networks, denoted by \texttt{Distributed SC}, which corresponds to \citet{charisopoulos2021communication}; and the spectral clustering algorithm using only the target network, denoted by \texttt{Single SC}.
+\textbf{Methods compared.} We consider two transfer learning-based methods.
+The first is the proposed algorithm, denoted by \texttt{TransNet-AdaW}, where we use the adaptive weights defined in Definition \ref{def:ada}.
+The second is the counterpart of the proposed algorithm that uses equal weights, denoted by \texttt{TransNet-EW}, where $w_l = 1/L$.
+The tuning parameter $\lambda$ in both algorithms is selected via cross-validation, following a procedure similar to that in \citet{chen2018network}; see the Supplementary Materials for the details.
+We compare the transfer learning-based methods with the distributed counterpart of \texttt{TransNet-EW} using only the source networks, denoted by \texttt{Distributed SC}, which corresponds to the method of \citet{charisopoulos2021communication}; and the spectral clustering algorithm using only the target network, denoted by \texttt{Single SC}.